hashicorp/vagrant/v1/docs/converting_password_to_key_ssh.md

 With the release of Vagrant `0.2.x`, Vagrant no longer supports password-based SSH.
 Previously, Vagrant _only_ supported password based SSH, which means that every box built for `0.1.x` no longer works!
-But this isn't a problem, since its _very easy_ to change the box to allow it to work with key-based SSH.
+But this isn't a problem, since it's _very easy_ to change the box to allow it to work with key-based SSH.

 <div class="info">